10+15=25 Proven Tips to Protect Yourself

-- If you do get overheated, immediately get into a cold water bath, or lie down on a tile floor, both will act as a heat sink and lower your body temperature.
+- If you do get overheated, immediately get into a cold-water bath, or lie down on a tile floor, both will act as a heat sink and lower your body temperature.
 Take a cool shower or bath.
 If need be, use a hose, pond, pool or stream.

 - Ingest salt.
-Yes, eat some salt because most likely your electrolytes are upside down and need to replaced.
+Yes, eat some salt because most likely your electrolytes are upside down and need to be replaced.
 Crackers, potato chips, or a banana, which is ripe with potassium.

 - Immediately lie down and remain calm in a cool environment.

 - Just remember, at our age, or any age for that matter, we don’t need to impress anyone with our stamina to endure hot temperatures.

 - Don’t drink alcohol or sugary drinks, they will have a direct negative effect on your ability to overcome heat related illness.
 Stay with good old water, cool water, not cold because cold drinks can cause stomach cramps.